 There is no need to keep used test equipment after the test result has been reported.
 You can put it in your normal bin.

 A negative result does not guarantee that you are not carrying the virus.
-So, everyone should continue to follow social distancing, and other measures to reduce transmission such as wearing a face mask and regularly washing your hands and observing social distancing.
+So, everyone should continue to follow government guidance.

 If you or anyone in your household gets symptoms of the virus you should follow national guidelines on self-isolation and testing.

 Taking part in testing is voluntary and all students will be able to attend school whether they take part in testing or not.
 However, we do strongly encourage all students to take part, as it allows all students and staff to attend school as safely as possible.